rierblyat/Glyph-Madness-of-AI-and-Human/README.md

-> ⚠️ WARNING: Contains strong language and beliefs.
+  ⚠️ WARNING: Contains strong language and beliefs.
-> If you are religious or have mental disorders – not recommended to read.
+  If you are religious or have mental disorders – not recommended to read.

+  IF you feel like everything tries to contact or meant to you. hit EMERGENCY_PROMPT.txt

 # GRIF